waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Saffron City
 - Arrived via Route 6 Gate.
 - Goal: Deliver Lost Item (Doll) to Copycat (NW).
 Gym Defeated.
-- **Syntax Reminder:** The tool 'path' does not exist.
-Use 'find_path' for calculations or standard directional buttons for movement.
+- **Syntax Reminder:** 'path' is a valid harness command for buttons_to_press, but NOT a custom tool.
+Use 'find_path' to generate the coordinates for it.
   - 25_14: Route 5 Saffron Gate.
 Officer at (0, 4).
 - **Location:** North Saffron (near Magnet Train).
 - Phone: Hiker Anthony reported Geodude swarm (likely Route 46).